Tinnitus is a symptom defined as the perception of sound in the absence of an external source. It can be in one ear or

 The final possible cause of tinnitus is stress.
 Stress increases the tension in your neck muscles and upper back muscles.
 It can also lead to jaw pain.
 As I mentioned before, neck and jaw pain can lead to ringing in the ears.

 What are tinnitus symptoms?

 Sufferers from tinnitus complain of ringing in the ears, buzzing in-ear, a whooshing sound in the ear, humming in the ears, hearing a high-pitched noise or a humming sound.

 A headache, dizziness, or vertigo can also accompany tinnitus.
-These symptoms can come together because they share the same problem: neck pain and a stiff neck.
+These symptoms can come simultaneously because they share the same problem: neck pain and a stiff neck.

 In a recent study, scientists discussed the most common tinnitus symptoms and devised a list.
 They divided tinnitus into 3 categories.

 Criteria on tinnitus modulation